endiangroup/endian.io/content/theory/adject-clarity.md

 Functional verification is the process of making sure that the design and behaviour of the product conform to its specification.
 As a formal practise, functional verification can sometimes be extremely difficult because of the large number possible test cases that can exist in even a simple product.

-As the task becomes less formal it gets much more simple: a manual test of a hammer is far more straightforward than building complex apparatus to test a fission reactor.
+As a task becomes less formal it gets much more simple: a manual test of a hammer is far more straightforward than building complex apparatus to test a fission reactor.
 For this reason, within the application of functional verification there are two essential categories: *automated* and *manual*.

 Automated functional verification is the process of building hardware or software devices to run specification-driven tests on the product in a complete or incomplete state.
 It’s used most commonly in software engineering and electronic design.